 This can give a tired appearance around the eyes that can make you look older than your years.
-If you’re unhappy about the appearance of your eye bags or sagging eyelids, blepharoplasty can correct these common conditions.
+If you’re unhappy about the appearance of your eye bags or sagging eyelids, blepharoplasty can help to correct these common conditions.

 However, eye bag surgery and eyelift surgery will not remove dark circles, crow’s feet or other wrinkles from around the eyes.
-We offer a full range of line and wrinkle smoothing and skin tightening treatments which can tackle those concerns.
+We offer a full range of line and wrinkle smoothing and skin tightening treatments which can help to tackle those concerns.

 What is blepharoplasty?

-There are three types of blepharoplasty:
+There are three types of cosmetic eye surgery options:

 - Upper blepharoplasty – treats sagging upper eyelids